Updated: September 25, 2022

 Photo by Kaboompics on Pexels

 A separate study suggests there may be a link between high sodium levels and a likelihood of being overweight.
-In the study, higher sodium levels in adults were associated with an increased likelihood of overweight and central obesity, compared to those with lower sodium levels.11
+In the study, higher sodium levels in adults were associated with an increased likelihood of overweight and central obesity, compared to those with lower sodium levels.11 For more information on tips to lose weight, such as drinks for weight loss or intermittent fasting meal plans, make sure to check out our resource center to begin your weight loss journey.

 Being mindful of how much sodium you eat is a great first step to building better eating habits.
 For a more holistic approach, joining a weight loss program that adheres to sodium intake guidelines and gives you the tools you need to pursue a healthier lifestyle may give you the support you need to reach your goals.
+You can also check out a weight loss tracker so you can keep up with your weight loss journey.

 Looking for healthy options to support your weight loss efforts?